EduardoVernier/dynamic-projections/README.md

 ![](Plots/Figs/trails-cartolastd.png)

 All datasets tell roughly the same story with one exception, the "walk" dataset.
 And I don't understand why, the behavior seen in the [video](Docs/videos/walk-avi-10.avi) is exactly what I was expecting to see.
-The stability visualizations, however, tells us that, likely, different classes are moving at different rates.
-In the PCA and AE/VAE plots, we see two movement clusters.
+The stability plots, however, tells us that, there are discontinuities in the movement rates.
+In the PCA and AE/VAE plots, we see two movement rate clusters.

 ![](Plots/Figs/trails-walk.png)

-I decided to investigate this.
-I colored points by their class, the same as in the previous image and first row.
-No pattern is seen here.
+To investigate this, I colored movement measures by their class, the same as in the previous image and first row, but we see no pattern appear.

 ![](Docs/images/walk-classscatter.png)

 Then I decided to color them by timestep using a colormap that goes from red to yellow to green.
 Now we see clear separation!
-With PCA/AE/VAE, points in the first timestep (red) that change the same amount in nD as the last timestep points (green), move very much less in the mD space.
+With PCA/AE/VAE, points in the first timestep (red) that change the same amount in nD as the last timestep points (green), move much less in the mD space.
 I am not sure why that is the case, any ideas?
 In any case, our metrics don't like that behavior.

 ![](Docs/images/walk-timescatter.png)